jpace/glark/README.md

     notations are supported.

   * `-a` NUM expr1 expr2, `--and=NUM` expr1 expr2, `--end-of-and`, `( expr1 --and NUM expr2 )`:
-    Match both of the two expressions, within <number> lines of each other.
+    Match both of the two expressions, within `NUM` lines of each other.
 The forms `-aNUM` and `--and=NUM` are also supported.
-In the latter syntax, `--end-of-and` is optional.
+In the infix syntax, `--end-of-and` is optional.

-    If the number provided is -1 (negative one), the distance is considered to be "infinite", and thus, the condition is satisfied if both expressions match within the same file.
+    If `NUM` is -1 (negative one), the distance is considered "infinite", so the condition is satisfied if both expressions match within the same file.

-    If the number provided is 0 (zero), the condition is satisfied if both expressions match on the same line.
+    If `NUM` is 0 (zero), the condition is satisfied if both expressions match on the same line.

-    If the --and option is used, and the follow argument is not numeric, then the value defaults to zero.
+    If the `--and` option is used and the follow argument is not numeric, then the value defaults to zero.

     A warning will result if the value given in the number position does not appear to be numeric.

   * `-o` expr1 expr2, `--or` expr1 expr2 `--end-of-or`, `( expr1 --or expr2 )`:
     Match either of the two expressions.
-As with the -`-and` option, the two forms are equivalent, and `--end-of-or` is optional.
+As with the `--and` option, the two forms are equivalent, and `--end-of-or` is optional.

   * `--xor` expr1 expr2 `--end-of-xor`, `( expr1 B<--xor> expr2 )`: